The Future Substance of STEM Education

 Watch the video that introduced the project to the participants.

-105 individuals, accepted from 179 applicants, formed into 25 teams.
+The participants105 individuals, accepted from 179 applicants, formed into 25 teams.
 Most individuals applied as part of pre-formed teams, while others were placed into new or pre-formed teams after their acceptance.
 Participants represented 53 different institutions from 29 U.S. states.
 They were 65% female, and 32% persons of color or otherwise underrepresented minority.
 Participants met over Zoom and worked collaboratively using an online platform developed by the Science Education Resource Center (SERC).
+Learn more about the workshop process through which the project tackled this challenge »

 This material is based upon work supported by the National Science Foundation under Grant #1935479: Workshop on the Substance of STEM Education.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.